Religion and health: Schizophrenia and psychosis

 Studies have reported beneficial effects of spirituality on the lives of patients with schizophrenia, major depression, and other psychotic disorders.
 Schizophrenic patients were less likely to be re-hospitalized if families encouraged religious practice, and in depressed patients who underwent religiously based interventions, their symptoms improved faster than those who underwent secular interventions.
-Furthermore, a few cross-sectional studies have shown that more religiously involved people had less instance of psychosis.
+Furthermore, a few cross-sectional studies have shown that more religiously involved people had fewer instances of psychosis.

 Life satisfaction

-Research shows that religiosity moderates the relationship between "thinking about meaning of life" and life satisfaction.
+Research shows that religiosity moderates the relationship between "thinking about the meaning of life" and life satisfaction.
 For individuals scoring low and moderately on religiosity, thinking about the meaning of life is negatively correlated with life satisfaction.
 For people scoring highly on religiosity, however, this relationship is positive.
-Religiosity has also been found to moderate the relationship between negative affect and life satisfaction, such that life satisfaction is less strongly influenced by the frequency of negative emotions in more religious (vs less religious) individuals.
+Religiosity has also been found to moderate the relationship between negative affect and life satisfaction, such that life satisfaction is less strongly influenced by the frequency of negative emotions in more religious (vs. less religious) individuals.

 Coping with trauma

 One of the most common ways that people cope with trauma is through the comfort found in religious or spiritual practices.
 Psychologists of religion have performed multiple studies to measure the positive and negative effects of this coping style.
 Leading researchers have split religious coping into two categories: positive religious coping and negative religious coping.
 Individuals who use positive religious coping are likely to seek spiritual support and look for meaning in a traumatic situation.
-Negative religious coping (or spiritual struggles) expresses conflict, question, and doubt regarding issues of God and faith.
+Negative religious coping (or spiritual struggles) expresses conflict, questions, and doubt regarding issues of God and faith.

 The effects of religious coping are measured in many different circumstances, each with different outcomes.
-Some common experiences where people use religious coping are fear-inflicting events such as 9/11 or the holocaust, death and sickness, and near death experiences.
+Some common experiences where people use religious coping are fear-inflicting events such as 9/11 or the Holocaust, death and sickness, and near-death experiences.
 Research also shows that people also use religious coping to deal with everyday stressors in addition to life-changing traumas.
 The underlying assumption of the ability of religion to influence the coping process lies in the hypothesis that religion is more than a defence mechanism as it was viewed by Sigmund Freud.
 Rather than inspiring denial, religion stimulates reinterpretations of negative events through the sacred lens.